The Kid Mero

-Joel Armogasto Martinez (born May 15, 1983), professionally known as The Kid Mero, is a Dominican-American writer, comedian, TV personality, voice actor, YouTube personality, music blogger and Twitter personality.
+Joel Armogasto Martinez (born May 15, 1983), professionally known as the Kid Mero, is a Dominican-American writer, comedian, television host, actor, and internet personality.
 He rose to prominence alongside fellow Bronx native Desus Nice with their Complex TV 46-episode podcast Desus vs. Mero, which first premiered on December 18, 2013.
 He was a cast member of Guy Code with Desus Nice.
 He was the co-host of Viceland's Desus & Mero talk show alongside Desus until June 2018, and co-hosted Desus & Mero which premiered on February 21, 2019, on Showtime.

 Early life

 Martinez was born in Washington Heights, Manhattan to Dominican immigrant parents.
 The Martinez family moved to the Bronx when he was young, and lived in a number of neighborhoods there; while Martinez mostly grew up in Tremont, he also spent time in Throggs Neck, Kingsbridge, Mount Eden, and Belmont, among other neighborhoods.

 Martinez realized he was talented at comedy from a young age but was not particularly interested in televised comedy or stand-up comedians growing up.
 He attended P.S.
 072 Dr. William Dorney, I.S.
 117 Joseph H. Wade Intermediate School, and Monsignor Scanlan High School, from which he was expelled in ninth grade, before graduating from DeWitt Clinton High School.
 He then studied at Bronx Community College before briefly attending Hunter College, studying to be a science teacher while working as a teacher's assistant.

 Martinez is Afro-Latino and grew up speaking Spanish.
 His father and uncle wanted to name him "Ramiro," but they were overruled by his mother.
 Nevertheless, his dad and uncle referred to him as "Ramiro" growing up, and when Martinez got into graffiti, he adopted the tag name "Miro," which he eventually changed to "Mero" because he liked how it looked better.